DingshanDeng/ysoisochrone/docs/source/models.md

-# The available stellar evolutionary models
+# Available Stellar Evolutionary Models

 The young stellar objects (pre-main-sequence) evolutionary tracks mainly include the ones from the following works.
 The code can download and format the stellar evolutionary tracks from public repositories and websites.